sumitsharma-code/DSA/README.md

 Welcome to my daily log of growth, bugs, breakthroughs, and brain-boosting chaos.
 I'm learning in public to stay accountable, build confidence, and maybe inspire a few along the way. 🚀

+## ✅ Day 7 – Maths Meets Recursion (C++)

+**Topics Covered:**
+- 🔢 **Basic Maths Problems**:
+  - Digit count, number reversal, palindrome check
+  - GCD calculation, prime number verification

+- 🔁 **Intro to Recursion**:
+  - Print your name N times using recursion
+  - Number printing patterns: 1 to N, N to 1
+  - Understood base cases and recursive flow through dry runs

+💬 *Today was a mix of logic and repetition.*
+Math problems laid the groundwork, and recursion started to train my brain to “think in calls” instead of loops. 🔁📞

+---

 ## ✅ Day 6 – Revision Day: Solidifying the Foundation

 **Topics Reviewed:**